cloudevents/spec/messagecatalog/spec.md

 - `dataschema` : optional URI reference to a schema object

+### 3.4.
+CNCF NATS

+The NATS metaschema describes the content of a NATS PUB message.

+#### 3.3.1. `pub` object

+The `pub` object has a set of well-known fields defined by the NATS client specification that are not extensible.
+For detailed descriptions refer to the NATS protocol documentation.

+- `subject` : String
+- `replyto` : String
+#### 3.3.2 `payload` object

+Optional reference to a schema document and an indicator for how the data is encoded in the message.

+- `dataschema` : optional URI reference to a schema object

 ## 4. HTTP ("REST") API

 This section informally describes the HTTP API binding of this message catalog.